dustdustinthewind/IntralismQoLMod/README.md

   - **Caret Snaps to BPM** (scroll faster by zooming out, playing the map, and/or holding shift)
   - **Refined Scroll Zoom** (Get much closer to the arcs without getting uncomfortably close like before)
   - Speed up to 2x or down to .125x ([Press shift key or enable caps to step by .125x instead of .25x](https://youtu.be/llyDIod8bdo))
-- **Replaced Sliders with text boxes** for Speed and Distance events
+- **Replaced sliders with text boxes** for Speed and Distance events
 - **Better Map Stats that can be pasted to the map's description**
 - **Audio Waveform should be more consistent and accurate**, in exchange for being a little slower than it used to be.
 Press skip if you don't care for the waveform and its limitations.
 - **Increased Performance**